-Besides the citadel, some other innovations were introduced in Kalhu: the first was the extraurban royal garden and "zoo", in which were plants and animals from all conquered countries.7 They were meant to represent all the known parts of the world, just like the population of the city itself, which included deportees from all countries.
+Besides the citadel, some other innovations were introduced in Kalhu: the first was the extraurban royal garden and "zoo", in which were plants and animals from all conquered countries.
+They were meant to represent all the known parts of the world, just like the population of the city itself, which included deportees from all countries.
 The first known royal gardens were creations of Tiglath-pileser I in Nineveh and other sites, and they were now copied on a larger scale.
 Another new feature in Mesopotamia was the development of an open architecture for the palaces: with the help of "transparent" outer palace façades on top of the terraces, a visual communication between the landscape outside the city and the palace inside was created.

 During the reign of Shalmaneser III, a third innovation was added to the layout of Kalhu.
-He built an artificial terrace near the southeastern corner of the city with another palace called ekal māšarti on its top.
+He built an artificial terrace near the southeastern corner of the city with another palace called ekal $m\bar{a}sarti$ on its top.
 Again, the palace architecture was characterised by open panorama rooms (Novák 2002: 446).

 The urban layout of Kalhu was developed during a period of more than 150 years, its complete lifespan as the political centre of the empire.
 The pattern and all the elements that characterised Kalhu were copied by King Sargon II when he founded his new capital, Dūr-Šarrukēn (Fig. 6).
 The city was built on virgin ground not far from Nineveh, its location marking the end of the successive shift of the political centre of Assyria northwards into the Nineveh region.
-The building programme included the environment of the city, as it had for Kalhu.8 The landscape was transformed into a fertile garden and park area, laid out "like the Amanus mountains" and filled with "all the plants of the mountainous regions of Hatti" (Fuchs 1994: 309; inscription in Room XIV, Il.
+The building programme included the environment of the city, as it had for Kalhu.8 The landscape was transformed into a fertile garden and park area, laid out "like the Amanus mountains" and filled with "all the plants of the mountainous regions of Hatti" (Fuchs 1994: 309; inscription in Room XIV, II.
 28-9).
 As orthostat reliefs show, pavilions with columned entrances were erected within these parks (Albenda 1986, Pls.
 85-90).
 The general layout of Dūr-Šarrukēn was an almost perfect square and therefore much more regular and geometric than any other Assyrian city.
 The dominating element was a citadel which housed the public buildings (Fig. 7).
 As in Kalhu, it was situated at the periphery of the city, but unlike Kalhu, it broke the straight alignment of the outer limit of the city so that it extended partly beyond the basic square.
 In this outermost area of the citadel, the core of the palace was positioned, so that from there the landscape outside the city could be overlooked on three sides.
 Since the citadel was part of the fortification and its façade had the same decoration and structure as the city walls, the image of the terrace as "riding" on the walls was created.
 Seen from the outside, the palace was situated above the fortification walls and the gardens and thus visually prominent.
-But unlike Kalhu, the emphasis was now placed on the
+But unlike Kalhu, the emphasis was now placed on the dominating palace instead of the temple.
+As at Kalhu, a secondary citadel with another palace was built on the southern flank of Dūr-Šarrukēn and, like the main citadel, it broke the alignment of the city wall.

-7On royal gardens see Oppenheim 1965; Wiseman 1983 and 1984; Stronach 1990; Glassner 1991; Margueron 1992; Novák 2002.

-8As described in the inscriptions of Sargon II; see Fuchs 1994.
+On royal gardens see Oppenheim 1965; Wiseman 1983 and 1984; Stronach 1990; Glassner 1991; Margueron 1992; Novák 2002.
+As described in the inscriptions of Sargon II; see Fuchs 1994.